1 min. Cook

-I have been having fun playing around with some of our recipes for our Quick One-Dish Meals Cooking Class like the Asparagus Leek Risotto I posted on February 21.
+I have been having fun playing around with some of our recipes for our March 2, 2011 Quick One-Dish Meals Cooking class like the Asparagus Leek Risotto I posted on February 21.
 Today I’m posting pictures of sugar caramelizing into a delicious caramel sauce which will top the juicy and sweet oranges I’ve found at the farmers markets this past month.

 Sugar Syrup bubbling

 Once you learn the technique, this is an easy last minute dessert you can make in a Flash.
 The recipe from the LA Times calls for 1 cup sugar, 1/2 cup water, a squirt of lemon juice, 1/2 cup butter and 3/4 cup whipping cream (ingredients I usually have on hand).
 It was liquidy until it cooled and set up in the refrigerator.

 Sugar caramelizing into a deep golden color

 The important part is to combine your sugar, water and lemon juice in a pot on low heat and DO NOT STIR.
 Once the sugar is dissolved, increase heat to medium and watch the process of caramelizing the sugar carefully, so you get it off the heat at the precise moment it gets to that deep golden color.